teodora-petkova/artificial-intelligence-course/README.md

-# Math-Concepts-for-Developers
+# Artificial-Intelligence-Course
-The exercises for the "Math concepts for developers" course.
+The exercises for the different modules of the "Arificial Intelligence" course.